cindy-yuting-chiu/phone_fastAPI/README.md

-# Building a small phone number check tool using FastAPI
+# Building a small phone number lookup tool using FastAPI
 This project is a demonstration of using AWS cloud tool to deploy a simple program using FastAPI framework.

 ## Data